srid/emanote/docs/guide/markdown.md

 > sdf

 > [!info]
-> This is a note callout
+> This is an info callout
 >
 > sdf